Tattvam News Today

 Open-source assessments describe the K-6 SLBM as a three-stage, solid-fuel missile, over 12 metres long and roughly 2 metres in diameter, engineered to carry a payload in the 2–3 tonne class.
 The missile is expected to field full MIRV capability, with the ability to deliver several independently targetable nuclear warheads against different targets from a single launch, significantly complicating an adversary’s missile defence planning.

-Platforms Are Arihant to the Future S-5 SSBNs
+Platforms: Arihant to Future S-5 SSBNs

 Development Status and Testing Trajectory